Brandeis University will be closed beginning December 24, 2025 for the winter break.

 Slack Invitation Resend

-(International Business School Slack for Students)
+(School of Business and Economics Slack for Students)

 Student Accessibility Support